shamshadM/shamshadm.github.io/files/unix/Compiling-UNIX-software-packages.md

 $ strip units
 $ ls -l
 ```
-As you can see, the file is now 36 kbytes - a third of its original size.
+As you can see, the file is now 36 bytes - a third of its original size.
 Two thirds of the binary file was debug code !!!

 Check the file information again.